cyclr/docs/pages/embedding/api-authentication.md

 ### Calling an API method

-To authenticate your requests you need to include the access token in the authorisation http header.
+To authenticate your requests you need to include the access token in the Authorization HTTP header.

 ```http
 Authorization: Bearer {AccessToken}